mkSol/CTEC227-Project/specifications.md

 Gertrude is the COO at Greenwood.
 Mostly her secretaries use her computers.

+#### Sys Admin will be Slim

+Slim will have access to more screens and will require less time to train.

 ~~Frankly this still needs a little more work~~